Brunni/DotNetAsyncScheduler/README.md

 * Allow stopping / restarting and chaning of jobs/schedules on the fly
 * Use logging via `Microsoft.Extensions.Logging.Abstractions`

+What we don't have:
+* Any kind of persistence of job runs or history (e.g. in Database)
+* No serialization (yeay) of jobs or job parameters
+* Jobs with parameters

 ## Execution model

 In each cycle (cycle delay can be configured), the Scheduler pulls all Schedules of jobs, which are currently not running.